chojo/chojo.github.io/theme-setup.md

 # Owner/author information
 owner:
-  name:           Your Name
+  name:           Joon Ki Choi
-  avatar:         avatar.jpg
+  avatar:         choi.jpg
-  bio:            "Your bio goes here.
-It shouldn't be super long but a good two sentences or two should suffice."
+  bio:            "interested in Software Development"
-  email:          you@email.com
+  email:          joon.ch@gmail.com
   # Social networking links used in footer.
 Update and remove as you like.
   twitter:
   facebook: